kumaratulnitp/TaskAdmin/README.md

 9. User can unblock a user
 10. Blocker User cannot give task to blocked user
 11. Blocked user cannot give task to blocker user
+12. Tasks can only be assigned to users on this application
+13. Can have a notification system for unread notifications(depending on count or time since creation)

 ----------------------------------------------------